Offline

 Abstract

 For anyone building an agent or thinking about dialogue-as-interface—this is the talk for you.
-Let's drift through this data science success story, examining how careful algorithm design combined with thoughtful UX can create something remarkable: a system that finds truth not through central authority, but through bridging the multiplicities of human perspective.
-We'll dive deep into both the mathematical engine ranking these bridges of agreement, and the subtle design choices that make users want to cross them.
+Let's examine this approach to content moderation at the intersection of algorithm design and UX.
+It's an ambitious experiment: seeking truth not through central authority, but by bridging different human perspectives.
+We'll dive into both the mathematical engine that ranks these bridges of agreement and the design choices that drive user participation, while considering what this reveals about the broader challenges and possibilities of crowd-sourced content moderation.